aaronspring/test_website/index.md

 - One team can only get one prize.
 One Person can only join one team.
 - To be eligible for the third prize reserved for submissions from developing or least developed country or small island states, all team members must be resident in such countries.
 - Model training is not allowed to use ground truth/observations data after forecast was issued, see [Data Timings](#timings).
-- [Data leakage](https://en.wikipedia.org/wiki/Leakage_(machine_learning)?wprov=sfti1) is not allowed.
+- [Data leakage](https://en.wikipedia.org/wiki/Leakage_(machine_learning)?wprov=sfti1) is not allowed, i.e. do not use `lead_time=0 days` as predictor.
 - Do not [overfit](https://en.wikipedia.org/wiki/Overfitting?wprov=sfti1), a creditble model continues to perform similar on new unseen data.
-- By joining the competition (see steps https://renkulab.io/projects/aaron.spring/s2s-ai-challenge-template), participants agree that they will make their private repositories on renkulab.io public after the competition ends (31st October 2021) regardless whether their contributions are among the top 3 for prizes. <!-- All repositories must be made available under the tbd licence. -->
+- The codes to all submissions must be made public on November 1st 2021 to be readable for open peer review.
+- The leaderboard will be made public on November 1st 2021.
+- The organizers reserve the right to disqualify submissions if overfitting is suspected.
+- Prizes are issued on December 15th 2021.
 - These rules may be changed by the organizers until 1st July 2021. <!-- Under which circumstances are organizers allowed to change rules later on? -->